na-na-hi/renget/archive/rtez7.md

 Kiyo was trying hard not to shout.
 "I'm telling you, we should leave before we get sucked into whatever weird game those four are playing!"

 Cassie rolled her eyes.
 "They're just playing music.
 And look at those outfits!
-They look adorable!
-Well, not Cyndaquil, but the other three!"
+They look adorable!"

 Bean whispered something to Cassie from his perch on her shoulder.